mcellteam/mcell_galaxy/docs/Usage/README.md

 ![MCellGalaxy](../images/01_first_data_set.png?raw=true "MCell in Galaxy")

 In this case, it gives the file name ("Release_Decay.json") and its data set number (1).
-There are also a number of controls shown, and we'll describe them next.
+There are also a number of controls shown, and we'll describe some of them next.
 The first of these is simply clicking on the data set name ("Release_Decay.json") which will expand the green data set panel to show more details:

 ![MCellGalaxy](../images/01_first_data_set_details.png?raw=true "MCell in Galaxy")

 To show the file itself, you can click on the "eye" icon ("View data").
 This will fill the center panel with a view of that data set.
-In this case, the file contains JSON (without line breaks), and the default display is just the text without any wrapping:
+In this case, the file contains JSON (without line breaks), and the default display is just the text without any wrapping (note the line of text across the top of the center panel):

 ![MCellGalaxy](../images/01_first_data_set_eye_view.png?raw=true "MCell in Galaxy")